 Here are some questions to consider:

-If you answered YES to one or more of the above, a gap year might be right for you.
-Stay tuned for the next blog post, which will explore the benefits of a gap year.
+If you answered YES to one or more of the above, a gap year may be right for you.

 By Deborah Friedman, Gap Year Coach